9 Best Sustainable Swimwear Brands For Summer

 Why consider a sustainable swimsuit?

 One word: plastic.
-You see most conventional swimwear brands are made using different types of synthetic materials (plastics) like polyester, lycra, spandex, and nylon, all of which come from the petroleum industry and are not sustainable at all.
+You see most conventional swimwear brands are made using different types of synthetic materials (plastics) like polyester, lycra, spandex, and nylon, all of which come from the petroleum industry and are not sustainable.

 And if you have ever owned one of these, who hasn't?
-You know they have a tendency to stretch and fall apart very quickly.
-These types of suits are not biodegradable and can also shed tiny pieces of plastic called microfibers when you wash them!
+You know they tend to stretch and fall apart very quickly.
+These suits are not biodegradable and can also shed tiny pieces of plastic called microfibers when you wash them!

-And when you consider that an estimated 65 million tons of these plastic-based materials are generated every year, all around this is not a good look.
+And when you consider that an estimated 65 million tons of these plastic-based materials are generated yearly, this is not a good look.

-Conscious swimwear is a conundrum because most brands (even the eco ones) are using synthetic fabrics, buts that's okay when done properly!
+Conscious swimwear is a conundrum because most brands (even the eco ones) use synthetic fabrics, but that's okay when done properly!

-Fabrics like recycled polyester (also known as Repreve® and EcoLux™) as well as recycled nylon which is made from recycled fishing nets and called Econyl are common in the sustainable swimwear category.
+Fabrics like recycled polyester (also known as Repreve® and EcoLux™) and recycled nylon made from recycled fishing nets and called Econyl are common in the sustainable swimwear category.

 What is eco swimwear made from?

-Anytime we invest in slow fashion, whether that be sandals, dresses, sneakers, or undies we want those items to last, and the same goes for sustainable swimwear brands.
+Anytime we invest in slow fashion, whether sandals, dresses, sneakers, or undies we want those items to last, and the same goes for sustainable swimwear brands.

 What to be on the lookout for when shopping for sustainable swimwear